Wyndham City is located in the outer south-western suburbs of Melbourne and is one of the fastest growing areas in Victoria.

 HtAG forecasts that the median rental value is expected to increase to A$400 into Q2 2022.

-The market cycle graph for Wyndham City highlights a considerable change in median price over the last 12 years since 2008.
+The growth rate in house prices Wyndham City highlights a considerable change in median price over the last 12 years since 2008.

 Growth is currently at -1.45% and is at its lowest level since 2008.
 In 2008, growth had been at 0.45% before climbing to the level of 18.9% in 2017.

-According to HtAG forecasts, growth will be relatively flat into 2021 and 2022.
+According to HtAG forecasts, growth will be relatively flat with positive bias into 2021 and 2022.
 Currently house prices are at approximately 6 o’clock on the property clock and are in a neutral position in the growth cycle (bottom).

-Suburb Capital Growth and Price Variance Heatmaps for Houses in Wyndham City
+Suburb Capital Growth and Price Heatmaps for Houses in Wyndham City

 The heatmap below represents median price growth in this LGA on an annual basis